 The size of your room will largely dictate the type of sound bar you need.
 For smaller spaces, a simple sound bar can suffice, delivering clear audio without taking up much space.
 However, in larger rooms, you’ll want a more powerful sound bar, ideally one with rear speakers and a subwoofer to create an immersive surround sound experience.

-Make sure the sound bar is compatible with your TV or other devices.
-Most sound bars today support HDMI ARC or eARC, which delivers high-quality audio and simplifies the connection.
 Wireless Bluetooth or Wi-Fi options are great for streaming music directly from your phone or other smart devices.
-Some devices come with one or the other, more premium models among the best sound bars have both.
+Some devices come with one or the other.
+Premium models have both.

 Design and space